chall-gituno/dag-entity-res/README.md

 You can think of it as a concrete expression of a mental model: how to frame, test, and reason about similarity and matching across datasets.

+> This is actually just a pipeline i setup as part of testing integration for the [Leifer Project](https://github.com/leifer-labs/leifer)

 ## Setup